6 Steps To Jumpstart Your Retirement Journey!

 The first step is getting in the right mindset, meaning-making your new savings goal a priority.
 We encourage you to “Start Small, Think Big” and take advantage of retirement solutions available to you like your employer's 401K or 403 B plan or IRA options you can open on your own.

 If you’re starting your retirement savings journey early, you have time on your side!
-However, if you’re closer to retirement age, then prepare to be a bit more aggressive in order to achieve your retirement goal.
-Research how to make catch-up contributions to your retirement savings, ultimately jump-starting a stalled plan.
+However, if you’re closer to retirement age, you may want to save even more than suggested minimums in order to achieve your retirement goal.
+Explore catch-up contributions to your retirement savings as a way to jump-start your plan.

 2. Define what retirement will look like for you.